fhiso/bibliography/bibliography.md

 Louis Kessler, "BetterGEDCOM", *Louis Kessler's Behold Blog*.
 2010-12-07 (<http://www.beholdgenealogy.com/blog/?p=795>) -- Ideas about building a new standard.

+Tony Proctor, "Our Days of Future Passed — Part I, II, and III", *Parallax View* (<http://parallax-viewpoint.blogspot.com/2015/11/our-days-of-future-passed-part-i.html>, <http://parallax-viewpoint.blogspot.com/2015/12/our-days-of-future-passed-part-ii.html>, <http://parallax-viewpoint.blogspot.com/2015/12/our-days-of-future-passed-part-iii.html>) -- Presentation of the philosophy behind the STEMMA data model, and how it embraces the main approaches to genealogy as well as micro-history.

 ##Databases/Indexing/Searching##

 Tony Proctor, "Do Genealogists Really Need a Database?", *Parallax View* (<http://parallax-viewpoint.blogspot.com/2013/10/do-genealogists-really-need-database.html>) -- The argument for in-memory indexing, loaded directly from source files, and the advantages for sharing and storage.